 I am a Research Associate under the supervision of Sarah Meiklejohn and funded by the Glass Houses Project.
-Previously, I visited Andrew Miller at UIUC and completed my PhD with Feng Hao at Newcastle University.
-As well, I advise a startup called Indorse.io, maintain the popular Open Vote Network Project/LocalCrypto and I'm member of IC3 and finally I work closely with RSK.
+Previously, I visited Andrew Miller at UIUC and completed my PhD with Feng Hao and Siamak F. Shahandashti at Newcastle University.
+As well, I advise a startup called Indorse.io, maintain the popular Open Vote Network Project/LocalCrypto, I'm member of IC3 and finally I work closely with RSK.

 At heart I am an Engineer and interests include cryptocurrencies, smart contracts, cryptography and decentralised systems.
 A recent interview of me can be found here.